CORE-BOND / Reflow Core

 It is virtually impossible for the ball at the end of a Core-Bond ™️ wound string to unravel.
 The twist lock at the ball on the wound strings becomes "BONDED" together once the final activation process has completed.

 ASSEMBLY BONDING AND THE BLACK DIAMOND #BD6900 WINDING MACHINE

-We start out with U.S.A. high-grade metal alloy.
-The assembly of the string begins with the application of core wire placement and pulled to a specific tension.
-The outer winding material is then applied by Black Diamonds most advanced string winders in the industry.
-Named the BD6900, these winders are one-off specialized made machines built by Black Diamond.
+We start with U.S.A. high-grade metal alloy.
+The assembly of the string begins with the application of core wire placement that is pulled to a specific tension.
+The outer winding material is then applied by Black Diamond's most advanced string winders in the industry.
+The BD6900, winders are one-off specialized made machines built by Black Diamond.
 The BD6900 assists Black Diamond production operators to produce with precision, a Core-Bond ™️ string every 20 seconds resulting in an unparalleled and consistent product.
 A minimum of 6 computer controllers monitor wrap speed, pull tension, wrap pitch angle, and braking by controlled air pressure, without traditional old-school weights.

-Phase-two is the most important process.
-The Core-Bond ™️ activation phase is to submerge the string in our proprietary treatment bath that activates the inner bonding and "bonds" the core to the wrap wire.
-The result is longer life, lasting tone, more strength, projection, and output.
-These are the highest attributes that most guitar players are looking for in a great string.
+Phase two is the most important process.
+The Core-Bond ™️ activation phase is to submerge the string in our proprietary treatment bath that activates the inner bondcoat and bonds the core to the wrap wire.
+The result is longer life, lasting tone, more strength, projection, and output with no outer coating.

 WE HAVE CHANGED THE GAME FROM THE INSIDE OUT